Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 **Responsibilities:**

 - Takes the raw `requisites` string as input.
-- Calls the fine-tuned OpenAI model (`ft:gpt-3.5-turbo...`) to parse the string into a structured `RequisiteExpression` object
+- Calls the fine-tuned OpenAI model (`ft:gpt-3.5-turbo...`) to parse the string into a structured `RequisiteExpression` object.

 #### `department_parser.py`

 **Responsibilities:**

 - Parses a department name string into a structured `Department` object.
-- Uses comprehensive, pre-populated lookup maps to find the department's official short code and its parent college
+- Uses comprehensive, pre-populated lookup maps to find the department's official short code and its parent college.

 #### `antirequisite_parser.py`